quantrocket-llc/ibpythonic/README.md

 There are probably additional gotchas.

+## Contributing

+Contributions and pull requests are welcome.
+Right now, updating the `demo` directory to work with `ibapi` would be especially welcome.

+ibopt is maintained by the team at [QuantRocket](https://www.quantrocket.com).
+QuantRocket is a Docker-based microservice platform for automated trading with Interactive Brokers.
+QuantRocket is currently under development, so our focus is on building out the platform and updating ibopt as needed by the platform.
+In the short term, this may limit our bandwidth for making changes to ibopt not required by our platform; however, we are beneficiaries of open source software and intend to maintain ibopt indefinitely going forward.

 ## Usage guide
+*[the following guide is taken directly from the IbPy wiki]*

 ibopt provides an optional interface that does not require subclassing.
 This interface provides several conveniences for your use.

 To interoperate with this package, first define your handlers.
 Each handler must take a single parameter, a Message instance.
 Instances of Message have attributes and values set by the connection object before they're passed to your handler.